lumicks/pylake/docs/tutorial/correlatedstacks.rst

 .. image:: correlatedstack_tether.png

 Note, after defining a tether location the image is rotated such that the tether is horizontal in the field of view.
+You can also plot the overlay of the tether location using :func:`plot_tether(**kwargs) <lumicks.pylake.correlated_stack.CorrelatedStack.plot_tether()>`, which also accepts keyword arguments that are passed to :func:`plt.plot()
-You can also plot the overlay of the tether location using `plot_tether(**kwargs)`, which also accepts keyword arguments that are passed to `plt.plot()`.
+<matplotlib.pyplot.plot()>`.

 You can also spatially crop to select a smaller region of interest::